Migrants scuffle with police on Greek island of Lesbos

-ATHENS About 200 unregistered migrants trying to board a ship scuffled with police and coastguard officials on the Greek island of Lesbos on Friday, with television footage showing migrants throwing stones at police.
+ATHENS About 200 unregistered migrants trying to board a ship scuffled with police and coastguard officials on the Greek island of Lesbos on Friday, a coastguard spokesman told Reuters, with television footage showing migrants throwing stones at police.

-The clashes erupted as senior European Union officials visiting Greece promised more help to countries on the frontline of a migrant crisis that has seen hundreds of people, many fleeing war and poverty, arriving on Greek shores every day.
+Police used teargas to disperse the migrants, a reporter at the scene for the Greek news channel ANT1 said.

 "About 200 migrants that were not registered tried to get on a ferry at the port and they were pushed back by the police and the coastguard," coastguard spokesman Nikos Lagkadianos said.

-"So if we are to stay in touch with our own humanity and keep support from the European population for a humane asylum policy we have to make sure that people who do not have the right to asylum are identified quickly and sent back from where they came from," Timmermans said.
+Greece is on a front line of a migrant crisis that has seen hundreds of people, many fleeing war and poverty, arriving on its shores every day.

-"If we do not succeed in doing that, the asylum policy will collapse and that would be a tragedy for our European values."
+European Union officials visiting Greece announced that the bloc would expand migrant quotas next week to take the pressure off those countries already struggling to cope with the influx.

-Help can't come soon enough for the mayor of Lesbos' main town, who on Friday made a public plea for aid and for Athens to declare a state of emergency on the island.
+The mayor of Lesbos' main town made a public plea for help and for Athens to declare a state of emergency on the island.

 "For four months now I have been saying that I am holding a bomb in my hands and the fuse is slowly burning," Spyros Galinos, mayor of Mytilini told state TV ERT.